Carhul/Task_Manager/README.md

 When entering the application you immediately see all tasks, the user does not have to sign up / in unless they want to create, edit or delete a task.

+[Jinja](https://jinja.palletsprojects.com/) was used to extend the `base.html` page, for consistency accross all pages.

 * Fonts

 INSERT FONT HERE WHEN READY